-Heat olive oil over medium heat in large frying pan, one that has deep sides is best – you will need lots of room.
+- Meanwhile in a separate large frying pan heat olive oil over medium heat – one that has deep sides is best – you will need lots of room.

-Continue cooking the vegetables and sauce until heated through and a fork can easily pierce the eggplant.
+- Add the pasta sauce and stir.
+Continue cooking the vegetables until heated through and a fork can easily pierce the eggplant.